JayP09/TragicSimpBot/README.md

 ## Features

 ```
-Here are just listed some of the various commands of the bot.
+Here are list of the various commands of the bot.
 ```
 ---
 - **Setup Commands :**